Sylordis/csv-reorganiser/README.md

 ### Executing unit tests

-A simple `mvn test` should suffice.
+A simple `gradle test` should suffice.
 This project has been built with the idea of achieving at least 80% of code coverage through unit tests.

-If you want to skip unit tests to package or install, run command for installing (see before) with option `-DskipTests`.
+If you want to skip unit tests to build, run command for installing (see before) with option `gradle build -x test`.

 ## Help